BANE VASIĆ

 2019 Best of Show Award for the Most Innovative Flash Memory Technology for Codelucida - Flash Memory Summit

-2018 I-dotd Startup of the Year for Codelucida - Tech Launch Arizona
+2018 I-Squared Startup of the Year for Codelucida – Tech Launch Arizona

 Institute of Advanced Study Grant - Universite Paris Seine